 Your home may need some winter dog-proofing being at home longer and checks should be made that nothing small is left on the floor that they can accidentally eat, electrically wires are tucked well away from sight and accessibility and that open fireplaces have a sturdy guard in place.

-Pets should never be left unattended near fires and candles which can easily be tipped over causing fires or singe the pets fur.
+Pets should never be left unattended near fires and candles which can easily be tipped over causing fires or singe the pet’s fur.

-Buy secure pet food containers and place in lockable cupboards so there’s no chance of pets opening doors and enjoying unexpected and possible toxic feasts.
+Buy secure pet food containers and place them in lockable cupboards so there’s no chance of pets opening doors and enjoying unexpected and possible toxic feasts.
 There’s plenty of treat jars and containers now available at all good pet stores.

-Cats will often spend more time in the home when weather is cold, sometimes only venturing out to relieve themselves, if not house cats, and very little time spent hunting at night where small animals are also hibernating.
+Cats will often spend more time in the home when the weather is cold, sometimes only venturing out to relieve themselves, if not house cats, and very little time spent hunting at night where small animals are also hibernating.

 Cats will be found curled up sleeping and particularly close to warm radiators.
 Some pet stores offer specialised cat beds that hinge onto radiators safely.